ToshioCP/Gtk4-tutorial/gfm/sec17.md

     GObject -- GMenuModel -- GMenu
     GObject -- GMenuItem

-Usually, GMenuItem has attributes.
+GMenuItem has attributes.
 One of the attributes is label.
 For example, there is a menu item which has "Edit" label in the first diagram in this section.
-"Cut", "Copy", "Paste" and "Select All" are also the labels of menu items.
+"Cut", "Copy", "Paste" and "Select All" are also the labels of the menu items.
 Other attributes will be explained later.

 Some menu items have a link to another GMenu.